Rita Angus: Art

 In 1958, she won a New Zealand Art Societies' Fellowship and travelled to London to study at the Chelsea School of Art and the Institute of Contemporary Arts.
 She also visited Scotland and Europe and studied modern and traditional European art.
 Angus devoted much of 1960 to the painting of a mural at Napier Girls' High School which can now be seen at the front of the school hall.
 The mural was commissioned to commemorate the girls who died in the 1931 Hawke's Bay earthquake.

+Four of Angus's paintings were featured on a set of postange stamps issued by New Zealand Post in 1983 to mark the 75th anniversary of the artist's birth.